MegretMendez/KirbyVariants/README.md

 Part 3.
 Creating Terrain for Kirbys

-PArt 4.
-Optional(Adding water and texture to the terrain)
+Prt 4.
+Optional(Adding color, water and texture to the terrain)